vvhg1/Scrape-Indeed/README.md

 # Scrape-Indeed
-A little quick and dirty Python scraper for Indeed
+A little -quick and dirty- Python scraper for Indeed